borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 file](https://torsion.org/borgmatic/docs/reference/configuration/) for
 additional customization of the options passed to database commands (when listing databases, restoring databases, etc.).

+### Runtime directory

+<span class="minilink minilink-addedin">New in version 1.9.0</span> To support
+streaming database dumps to Borg, borgmatic uses a runtime directory for temporary file storage, probing the following locations (in order) to find it:

+ 1. The `user_runtime_directory` borgmatic configuration option.
+ 2. The `XDG_RUNTIME_DIR` environment variable, usually `/run/user/$UID`
+    (where `$UID` is the current user's ID), automatically set by PAM on Linux for a user with a session.
+ 3. <span class="minilink minilink-addedin">New in version 1.9.2</span>The
+    `RUNTIME_DIRECTORY` environment variable, set by systemd if `RuntimeDirectory=borgmatic` is added to borgmatic's systemd service file.
+ 4. <span class="minilink minilink-addedin">New in version 1.9.1</span>The
+    `TMPDIR` environment variable, set on macOS for a user with a session, among other operating systems.
+ 5. <span class="minilink minilink-addedin">New in version 1.9.1</span>The
+    `TEMP` environment variable, set on various systems.
+ 6. <span class="minilink minilink-addedin">New in version 1.9.2</span>
+    Hard-coded `/tmp`. <span class="minilink minilink-addedin">Prior to
+    version 1.9.2</span>This was instead hard-coded to `/run/user/$UID`.

+Regardless of the runtime directory selected, borgmatic stores its files within a `borgmatic` subdirectory of the runtime directory.
+Additionally, in the case of `TMPDIR`, `TEMP`, and the hard-coded `/tmp`, borgmatic creates a randomly named subdirectory in an effort to reduce path collisions in shared system temporary directories.

+<span class="minilink minilink-addedin">Prior to version 1.9.0</span>
+borgmatic created temporary streaming database dumps within the `~/.borgmatic` directory by default.
+At that time, the path was configurable by the `borgmatic_source_directory` configuration option (now deprecated).

 ### All databases